Anrijs/GeoReferencer/README.md

 Click on **Show commands** to generate useful commands:
 1. **src Image -> PNG commands** - Commands to remove borders.
 2. **src MAP -> TIF commands** - generate GoeTIFF files from OZI map files

+## This is still a work-in progress tool